 While automation can help optimize operations, it’s all for naught if your employees waste time walking the length of the new warehouse searching for inventory.
 Optimize the picking process by putting your fastest moving items in the closest shipping locations, and continually monitor item velocity.
 Make necessary changes as needed to continuously improve your processes.

 The layout and overall design of your new facility will weigh heavily on the performance of your new business.
 How you set up your layout directly impacts productivity, employee performance, inventory, safety, and more.
 Here is a checklist to help you with your warehouse design:

-- Warehouse Strategy: What are the objectives of your warehouse and how will you execute them?
+- Strategy: What are the objectives of your new business and how will you execute them?